-Our Bachelor of Arts program prepares you for positions in publications and communications (media production, graphic design, electronic publishing, writing, editing and public relations) and provides a solid education in theory and literary studies for those who intend to pursue careers in teaching or related graduate degrees.
+Our Bachelor of Arts in English program prepares you for positions in publications and communications (media production, graphic design, electronic publishing, writing, editing and public relations) and provides a solid education in theory and literary studies for those who intend to pursue careers in teaching or related graduate degrees.

 As an English major in the Klein Family School of Communications Design, you'll cultivate habits of attention, inquiry and analysis that come from reading and thinking about literature.
 You'll develop awareness of language, mastery of technique and creative vision as poets and fiction writers.
 And you'll gain practical understanding of how technologies shape ideas, forms of expression and cultural values.

 - The Literature & Culture Specialization fosters the development of critical-thinking and interpretive skills through the study of literary works, aesthetics and historical perspectives from around the world.

 - The Creative Writing Specialization nurtures and refines creativity across multiple genres with particular attention to the importance of audience and of the editing process.

 - The Professional Writing, Editing & Publishing Specialization concentrates on the in-demand editing, writing and publishing skills valuable in almost every academic, governmental, nonprofit and business setting.